 31. Discover Dinosaur Fossils: NYC has no shortage of family-friendly activities when you’re planning an NYC trip with kids.
-The American Museum of Natural History’s fossil collection will inspire your sense of adventure.
+The American Museum of Natural History’s fossil collection will inspire your sense of adventure!
 After imagining these giants that once roamed the Earth, visit Hayden Planetarium to gaze at the stars and transport yourself through the vast universe.

 32. Capture sunset photos from the Top of the Rock: Undoubtedly, the best time to make the ascent is at dusk.
 The lighting is perfect for photos and the skyline lights are just beginning to sparkle in the night sky.
 An added plus is being able to capture the Empire State Building in your photos!

 33. Stroll along the Highline: This elevated urban park is truly unique to NYC.
 Enjoy river views, street art, and admire the plants and flowers growing among the former train tracks.
 When you need a rest, stop for a snack or even a beverage, before continuing on your way.

 34. Meet Lady Liberty: Take a boat to Liberty Island to see of the Statue of Liberty up close.
 This is a quintessential NYC sight to see!
 Plan to stay outside or choose the level to which you’d like to climb within the statue.

 35. Explore Grand Central Station: The iconic terminal is a city unto itself!
 Shop the gourmet market and artisan stalls.
 Grab a bite to eat at the lower-level food concourse.
 Splurge on the iconic Oyster Bar!
 No matter what, though, do look for constellations on the domed green ceiling in the main concourse!